Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Radionuclides as proxies of magnetic variability

 \subsection{Very-long time scale variability in cosmic-ray exposure}

-[H-III:9.2.4.2] ``The record of the galactic cosmic-ray flux on a million-year time scale can be inferred from induced nuclear reactions in extraterrestrial matter of known exposure geometry, such as lunar rocks or meteorites.
+\ors[III:9.2.4.2] ``The record of the galactic cosmic-ray \indexit{cosmic ray!variability}flux on a million-year time scale can be inferred from induced nuclear reactions in extraterrestrial matter of known exposure geometry, such as lunar rocks or meteorites.
 Nuclear reactions produce a variety of radioactive and stable nuclei that can be measured and related to the incident cosmic ray flux.
 The radionuclides $^{81}$Kr (2.1 x 10$^2$\,yr half-life), $^{36}$Cl (3.0 x 10$^5$\,yr), $^{26}$Al (7.2 x 10$^5$\,yr), $^{10}$Be (1.6 x 10$^6$\,yr) and $^{53}$Mn (3.7 x 10$^6$\,yr) represent a good set of monitors for cosmic ray flux variations on this time scale.
-Among the\indexit{galactic cosmic rays!mega-year to giga-year variations} chondritic meteorites which were studied extensively, the production rates of the above radionuclides can vary because of differences in size and shielding conditions.
+Among the chondritic meteorites which were studied extensively, the production rates of the above radionuclides can vary because of differences in size and shielding conditions.
 These, when analyzed, reflect a constant ($\pm 10-15$\%) galactic flux over the 10$^5$ - 10$^7$\,yr time scale, which matches the average present-day flux.''

-[H-III:9.2.4.3] ``There are few radioisotopes with appropriate half-lives that can be used for [times scale of $10^7$--$10^9$\,yr] and only $^{129}$I (1.6 x 10$^7$\,yr) and $^{40}$K (1.3 x 10$^9$\,yr) have been studied so far.
+\ors[III:9.2.4.3] ``There are few radioisotopes with appropriate half-lives that can be used for [times scale of $10^7$--$10^9$\,yr] and only $^{129}$I (1.6 x 10$^7$\,yr) and $^{40}$K (1.3 x 10$^9$\,yr) have been studied so far.